MarkBryanMilligan/LanternPowerMonitor/README.md

 ## Now that the service is running on the pi, how do I configure everything in the android app?
 1. Create your panel in the "Configure Panels" page from the main menu.
 Before you have your hub connected, there will be no place to select a hub and port for each breaker.
 Don't worry, we'll get to that later.

-1. With your hub plugged in and running for at least 30 seconds or so, go into the "Configure Hubs" page from the main menu.
-In here you'll see a status of "Scanning for Hubs..." (if you're on at least 1.0.7 of the app).
+1. With your hub plugged in and running for at least a minute, go into the "Configure Hubs" page from the main menu.
+In here you'll see a status of "Scanning for Hubs..."
 If you're in range of your hub and its service is running, the app should find it pretty quickly (less than 15 seconds).
 If this is the first hub you've added, it will prompt you for your wifi credentials.
 After that, it will send via bluetooth the hub index (so it knows which hub it is), host (so it knows where to post data), auth code (so it knows which account it is and can post data), the encrypted wifi credentials, and finally a command to reboot.

 1. After your hub reboots, it should acquire an ip from your router, start the service, and try to start posting data.
 The hubs will try to auto-calibrate your voltage to 120V too, but if your AC/AC transformer is not plugged in, it will notice that and not try to auto-calibrate.
 It will continue to try to auto-calibrate each time you restart the hub until it does so succesfully.